dotnet/docs-maui/docs/user-interface/layouts/bindablelayout.md

 ## Display a string when data is unavailable

-The `EmptyView` property can be set to a string, which will be displayed by a `Label` when the `ItemsSource` property is `null`, or when the collection specified by the `ItemsSource` property is `null` or empty.
+The `EmptyView` property can be set to a string, which will be displayed by a <xref:Microsoft.Maui.Controls.Label> when the `ItemsSource` property is `null`, or when the collection specified by the `ItemsSource` property is `null` or empty.
 The following XAML shows an example of this scenario:

 ```xaml
 <StackLayout BindableLayout.ItemsSource="{Binding UserWithoutAchievements.Achievements}"